 Robe Heritage Foundation

 Robe is one of South Australia’s earliest and best preserved townships.
 This historic port was established in 1846 and boasts one of the finest collections of stone buildings from the mid nineteenth century.
 It thrived as the gateway to the South-East from the 1850s to 1870s, including as a landing place for thousands of Chinese would be miners heading for the Victorian goldfields.
-By the 1890s, with the coming of the railways to Kingston to the North and Beachport to the South, it had fallen into decline.
+By the 1890s, with the coming of the railways to Kingston to the North and Beachport to the South, the establishment of rival ports, and struggles in the pastoral sector, it had fallen into decline.

-For the next 70 years its charming streets of limestone buildings sat largely undisturbed.
+For the next 70 years its charming streets of limestone buildings sat largely undisturbed, even though in the early 1900’s the town began to become popular as a holiday destination.
 Commercial lobster fishing brought Robe back to life after World War II, but it was not until the 1960s that it was rediscovered and its unique built heritage more widely recognised.
 In 1969 Robe also became the site of one of South Australia’s earliest heritage battles, with the National Trust mobilising the community to prevent the demolition of the iconic 1863 Customs House building.
 A statewide fundraising appeal by the Trust ensured that the Customs House was not just protected, but restored for community use.
 It has been managed by the Trust ever since.

 With assistance through a heritage grant from the State Government, stonemason Damien Liddicoat has now repaired stonework and reinstated a new support for the lintel above the loft door.
 With further work in the Spring- subject to donations- we plan to open the stables to the public in Summer for a series of events and artisan workshops.